-- For spousal sponsorship, common-law partner sponsorship or conjugal partner sponsorship there is no such financial requirements for the sponsor to meet, but it does not mean that if a sponsor is an unemployed or extended period or has no or very less income and the sponsored spouse/partner has even no proofs that can show that he/she can contribute economically to the family then there may be negative repercussions on the sponsorship applications, similarly there are certain other factors which even make sponsors ineligible to sponsor their spouse/partner.
+- For spousal sponsorship, common-law partner sponsorship, or conjugal partner sponsorship there is no such financial requirements for the sponsor to meet, but it does not mean that if a sponsor is unemployed or extended period or has no or very less income and the sponsored spouse/partner has even no proofs that can show that he/she can contribute economically to the family then there may be negative repercussions on the sponsorship applications, similarly there are certain other factors which even make sponsors ineligible to sponsor their spouse/partner.
 These factors are thoroughly explained on our Spousal Sponsorship, Common-Law Partner Sponsorship, and Conjugal Partner Sponsorship pages of our website.

 - Just like spouse/partner sponsorship, dependent child sponsorship application also does not require proof of finances, and the same rules apply as to spouse/partner sponsorship application.

 - Parent & Grandparent requires the sponsor to meet the minimum necessary income requirement and show proof of funds for the past 03 years as per the LICO table.
 The updated LICO table is available on our Parent & Grandparent Sponsorship page, with other requirements and details about the program.

 - Similarly, for sponsoring Adopted Child or Other Relatives proof of funds is required as per the LICO table concerning the host family composition.